CVidrio/ffa-framework/docs/eda.md

 ### White Test

-The **White Test** is used to detect changes in the variance of a time series.
+The **White Test** detects changes in the variance of a time series.

 - Null hypothesis: The variance of the time series is constant (homoskedasticity).
 - Alternative hypothesis: The variance of the time series is time-dependent (heteroskedasticity).